martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 views or searches.

 Copies of expired drafts are retained and can be obtained using other services.
-Expired drafts are routinely cited and referenced in various contexts, such as in IANA registries and informational references in RFCs.
+Expired drafts are routinely cited and referenced in various contexts, such as in IANA registries, academic papers, and informational references in RFCs.
 Thus, statements about it being inappropriate to cite drafts can lead readers not familiar with IETF processes to misunderstand how old drafts are actually used in practice.